Last updated: March 14, 2026

 • Requirement for confirmation: Relying solely on the PVT is a risky strategy.
 Its signals, especially divergences, should always be confirmed with other forms of analysis, like price action, the RSI, or Bollinger Bands.

-10. Practical Example and Chart Setup
+11. Practical Example and Chart Setup

 Let’s combine these concepts into a complete trading setup.
-This example uses a Daily (D1) chart, a 20-period EMA to define the trend, and a PVT divergence to spot the reversal.
-The goal is to use the indicator for an early warning and the EMA for a precise entry trigger, creating a high-probability trade.
+This example uses a Daily (D1) chart, a 20-period EMA to define the short-term trend, and a PVT divergence to spot the reversal.
+The goal is to use the indicator for an early warning and the EMA for a precise entry trigger, creating a rule-based, high-probability trade.

 PVT complete trading setup with EMA